 In all ore dressing and milling Operations, including flotation, cyanidation, gravity concentration, and amalgamation, the Working Principle is to crush and grind, often with rob mill & ball mills, the ore in order to liberate the minerals.
-In the chemical and process industries, grinding is an important step in preparing raw materials for subsequent treatment.
-In present day practice, ore is reduced to a size many times finer than can be obtained with crushers.
-Over a period of many years various fine grinding machines have been developed
+In the chemical and process industries, grinding

 Here are facts about the cone crusher known as Hydrocone.
 This line of hydraulically adjusted gyratory crushers was developed in the smaller sizes some fifteen years ago by Allis-Chalmers to meet a demand for improved secondary or tertiary crushing units.
 The line is now expanded to include sizes up to 84-in. diameter cones.

-This jaw crusher is finest of lines of jaw crushers which we offer.
+This jaw crusher is the finest of our lines of jaw crushers which we offer.
 Others include: Superior, Type “B” Blake, Fine-Reduction and Dodge — sizes, 4 by 6 to 84 by 66 inches.
 A reciprocating machine, the crushes material in a straight line between jaws — without grinding or rubbing surfaces.

 LOWER CRUSHING COSTS